MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 ```
 denotes a temperature of `83°C` measured at sensor `Engine Temperature G1` for the VW Beetle with serial number `7 4545 4543` at `2009-06-15T13:45:30`.

+There is a myriad of different formats which could be used to save such information.
-In the following, I present some time series formats.
+In the following, I present some formats.
 If you have some more ideas, please feel free to submit a pr.

 ### 1.i Stacked Matrix